abwood/devlog/PBR/PBR.md

 These notes are my own personal summary on a rewrite of my PBR shaders to be a bit more maintainable, readable, and accurate.
 My approach was to follow the definition of PBR as defined in Appendix B of the glTF 2.0 specification as closely as possible.
 As this is a companion guide to Appendix B and a few extensions, this is intentionally implementation heavy and closer to a code review/walkthrough.
 I try to emphasize any important observations along the way.
 Sample code is provided below in GLSL.

 TODO:
- * Include diagrams from Appendix B and Extensions
  * Include renderings of the materials.

 ## Core glTF 2.0 PBR (Metallic-Roughness)